Pilot Projects & Developmental Projects

 Who Can Apply for Pilot Projects?

-Any investigator at a qualified research institution, regardless of prior involvement with the CRN or its member institutions is eligible to submit applications.
-Examples of qualified research institutions include, but are not limited to, CRN Sites, academic health centers, schools of medicine or public health, NCI-designated cancer centers, and other research organizations.
+Any investigator at a qualified research institution, regardless of prior involvement with the CRN or its member institutions is eligible to submit applications and be funded under this program.
+Examples of qualified research institutions include, but are not limited to, CRN Sites or affiliate Sites, academic health centers, schools of medicine or public health, NCI-designated cancer centers, and other research organizations.

-If the Principal Investigator of the application does not have a primary appointment at one of the CRN or CRN affiliate sites, there must be a co-investigator who does have such a primary appointment.
-In order to ensure broad representation of research funded through this program, it is highly unlikely that more than one Pilot Project from any lead institution will be funded.
+If the Principal Investigator of the application does not have a primary appointment at one of the CRN or its affiliate sites, the proposed project must include a co-investigator who does have such a primary appointment.

 Who Can Apply for Developmental Projects?

 Applicants for Developmental Projects are limited to those with an appointment at a CRN research institution, including affiliate institutions.
-Collaborations with investigators at other organizations are encouraged if they are appropriate for the purposes of the project.
+Collaborations with investigators at other organizations may be included if they are appropriate for the purposes of the project.

-Approximately $400,000 per year is available to fund CRN Developmental and Pilot Projects.
-We expect to fund around five to eight total projects per year, of which at least one will be a Developmental Project, assuming meritorious applications.
-Projects should have budgets of no more than $75,000 in total costs; any exceptions must be discussed before submission with the CRN Principal Investigator, Dr. Lawrence Kushi, and the CRN Executive Committee.
+Approximately $325,000 is available to fund CRN Developmental and Pilot Projects in this round of funding.
+We expect to fund four or five total projects, including perhaps one Developmental Project.
+The number of projects funded assumes receipt of meritorious applications.
+Projects should have budgets of no more than $75,000 in total costs (including direct and indirect costs); any exceptions must be discussed before submission with the CRN Principal Investigator, Dr. Lawrence Kushi, and the CRN Executive Committee.

-This program is supported by funds awarded to the CRN by the National Cancer Institute (NCI).
-Any Pilot or Developmental Projects that are awarded are subject to all the regulations that pertain to receipt of NIH funds, including IRB approvals prior to receipt of funds.
+This program is supported by funds awarded to the CRN by the National Cancer Institute.
+Any Pilot or Developmental Projects that are awarded are subject to all the regulations that pertain to receipt of NIH funds, including IRB approvals prior to initiation of activities under Project awards.
 In the case of Developmental Projects, activities may fall under current CRN IRB approvals; this will be determined soon after decisions regarding funding.

-Pilot and Developmental Projects are one-year, non-renewable grants.
-Projects will be funded as subcontracts to the applicant organization(s) from Kaiser Permanente Northern California (KPNC) and the Kaiser Foundation Research Institute (KFRI).
-The CRN Pilot and Developmental Project budget year that pertains to this call for applications is September 1, 2013 - August 31, 2014.
+Projects are one-year, non-renewable grants.
+Projects will be funded as subcontracts to the applicant organization(s) from Kaiser Permanente Northern California (KPNC) through the Kaiser Foundation Research Institute (KFRI).
+Although subcontracts for the Projects will be established as soon as possible after funding decisions are finalized, administrative processes and associated timelines may result in some delay in implementation of subcontracts.
+For planning purposes, the CRN Project budget year that pertains to this Call for Applications is August 1, 2014 - July 31, 2015.

 A required letter of intent (LOI) must be submitted to the CRN Coordinating Center.
-Letters of Intent will be reviewed by CRN personnel for the principal criteria outlined in the Full Announcements, and applicants will then be invited to submit a full Developmental or Pilot Project application.
+Letters of Intent will be reviewed by CRN personnel, and select applicants will then be invited to submit a full Pilot Project application.
+We expect to invite no more than 40 applicants to submit full applications.
+Further details regarding the content and format of the required Letter of Intent are provided in the Application Instructions.

-Full Developmental/Pilot Project Application - Due Friday, June 21, 2013
+Full Developmental/Pilot Project Application - Due Friday, May 16, 2014, 5 pm Pacific Time

-Full Developmental or Pilot Project Applications will be accepted only from investigators who have been invited to submit such an application after CRN review of the required Letter of Intent.
+Full Project Applications will be accepted only from investigators who have been invited to submit an application after CRN review of the required Letter of Intent.
 Unsolicited full applications will not be reviewed and are ineligible for funding.

 For More Information